russellbomer/quarry/README.md

 ## 🌟 Overview

-Foundry combines **two powerful toolkits** for different web scraping workflows:
+Quarry combines **two powerful toolkits** for different web scraping workflows:

 1. **🧙 Legacy Wizard Suite** - YAML-driven declarative scraping with interactive job generation
-2. **⚒️ Foundry Suite** - Modern command-line tools for extraction pipelines
+2. **⚒️ Quarry Suite** - Modern command-line tools for extraction pipelines

 Choose the approach that fits your workflow, or use both together!